 If you’re seeking a solution that can guide shoppers through your Shopify-based store, for instance, you should only go for options that can be embedded with the platform’s ordering, payment, and tracking systems.
 As a result, your customers will be able to place orders through the chatbot, then proceed to pay and track their shipments without any issues.

-Sounds good.
-But how do even examine a chatbot’s compatibility framework?
+How do we even examine a chatbot’s compatibility framework?

 Well, chatbots, just like other software services, are built with two primary modes of linking with third-party platforms.
 The simplest configuration is the plug-and-play software build, whose integration is configured by default.